Tarun-379/OS_Page_Simulator/README.md

     Similar to ARC but uses Clock to reduce overhead.

     Pros: Fast & adaptive.
-    Cons: Still more complicated than LRU or FIFO.
+    Cons: Complicated than LRU or FIFO.